Giswater/giswater_qgis_plugin/dbmodel/README.md

 It is also possible to integrate business management tools like ERP, CRM or Business Intelligence and also corporate mobile devices.<br>

-GISWATER is developed in Python and PL/SQL.
-It is compatible with any spatial database and with all GIS systems.<br>
+As well as Giswater is developed in Python (qgis plugin) and PL/SQL(PostgreSQL database) there are three main repositories to manage it (QGIS-PLUGIN, DB-MODEL and DOCS).
+Right now this is the repository for the DB-MODEL.

 ## TABLE OF CONTENTS
 Here after you will find all the information you need to getting started with Giswater<br>